kambulatAL/Telegram-bot/README.md

 ## A Telegram bot for an e-shop.
-Used technologies: Python, Aiogram, Asincio
+Used technologies: Python, Aiogram, Asincio, Docker